Niche tourism opportunities

 Northern Ireland is increasingly becoming known as a world class golf destination.
 Events such as the Irish Open 2017 and The Open Championship 2019 have helped to highlight Northern Ireland as a golfing destination.
-The success of local golfers like Rory McIlroy, Graeme McDowell and Darren Clarke have helped to highlight Northern Ireland as a golfing destination.
-It was recently announced that The Open Championship, the world’s biggest golf tournament, will take place in Northern Ireland in 2019.
+The success of local golfers like Rory McIlroy, Graeme McDowell and Darren Clarke have also raised the profile of golf in Northern Ireland.

 Northern Ireland's golfing appeal lies in its diversity and the quality of its courses.

-The annual golf tourism market was valued at some £39.9m in terms of Northern Ireland’s competitiveness.
+The annual golf tourism market is worth £39.9m.
 Tourism NI are working to increase this through the Golf Tourism Strategy.
 The strategy aims to:

 - grow the value of the golf tourism market to £50m by 2020